jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-12-5-developingembeddedlinuxaudioapplications2.markdown

   <figcaption>BBB to breakout to speaker</figcaption>
 </figure>

-From here, you can do a quick test with the built-in on Linux, `speaker-test -t sine`.
+From here, you can do a quick test with the built-in program on Linux, `speaker-test -t sine`.

 # Make a sound!
 <br>